tessgi/tesswcs/docs/tutorial2.md

 ## Example 2: Finding whether a transient will be observable with TESS

 Sometimes we might find an interesting transient, and we want to know whether it will fall on a TESS pixel so that we can recover the optical time-series when the data is downlinked.
-For example, [GRB 231106A](https://gcn.nasa.gov/circulars/34956) occured in November 2023 and happened to be observable during the TESS survey.
+For example, [GRB 231106A](https://gcn.nasa.gov/circulars/34956) occurred in November 2023 and happened to be observable during the TESS survey.

 Here we show how we would find out if a transient has been (or will be) observable with TESS.